Report card: Bob Condotta grades the Seahawks’ Week 9 loss to the Bills

 Quarterback

-Wilson has now turned the ball over seven times in three games and has thrown at least one interception in four of the last five games.
+Wilson now has turned the ball over seven times in three games and has thrown at least one interception in four of the past five games after throwing just five picks all of last season.

-He was officially hit 11 times in the game, and that appeared to catch up to him as the contest wore on.
+He officially was hit 11 times in the game, and that appeared to catch up to him as the contest wore on.

-Still, one of his worst throws came early, an interception on fourth-and-1 at the 5 in the first quarter, when he tried to force it to Jacob Hollister into coverage.
-But the pass was picked off by Jordan Poyer, which had the dual effect of allowing the Bills to start their next drive at the 20.
-The other pick was a force into traffic on a third down in the fourth quarter that basically sealed the game.
+Both of his picks were of the “trying hard to make a play’’ variety, so he deserves some slack there.
+One of his two lost fumbles was, as well (he had just one fumble for the season before Sunday).

-Wilson had just one fumble coming into the game but Sunday lost two.
+In a more perfect world, Wilson wouldn’t be put in as many disadvantaged situations.
+But he might also have to try to live to play another day a little bit more, too.

 Grade: C-